Cloze editor for Atto

 |Type||Other, Activity module, Atto editor|

-This is a Moodle (2.7 to 3.1) contributed (third party) additional plugin, written by Daniel Thies, for easily making Embedded Answers (Cloze) question type inside the standard Moodle Atto text editor.
+This is a Moodle (2.7 and newer) contributed (third party) additional plugin, written by Daniel Thies, for easily making Embedded Answers (Cloze) question type inside the standard Moodle Atto text editor.

-- This is a very user-friendly contributed plugin for the Atto editor for Moodle branches 2.7 to 3.1.
+- This is a very user-friendly contributed plugin for the Atto editor for Moodle branches 2.7 and newer (including the new 3.4!).

 - You can now have the power of the Embedded Answers (Cloze) question type without having to memorize the cloze syntax.